manu29585/ArchitectureKata/01_introduction_and_goals.md

 - Cloud deployments strategy with blue-green should address downtime requirements
 - User explicitly grants authorization to scrape emails
 - Cloud deployment costs is acceptable and there is enough funding for business continuity
+- Standard REST/websocket will be used as communication methodology with Client
+- All "To be clarified" requirements will be addressed at a later point of time

 ### Business Considerations